Visão Geral

 - Automatically upgrade to

-Casdoor normalizes all email addresses to lowercase to ensure uniqueness and prevent duplicate accounts.
+Casdoor normalizes all email addresses to lowercase for uniqueness and to avoid duplicate accounts.
 This means that user@example.com, User@Example.com, and USER@EXAMPLE.COM are treated as the same email address, complying with RFC 5321 standards.

 This normalization happens automatically during: